wesql/wescale/doc/toturial/06-Authentication&Authorization.md

 `Admin`: Pertains to DDL, e.g., ALTER TABLE.

-wesql-scala's authorization is carried out at the vt tablet level and supports both simple and mysqlbased methods.
+WeSQL WeScale's authorization is carried out at the vt tablet level and supports both simple and mysqlbased methods.

 ## simple
 Recommended for use with the “static” authentication method.
 This is a native feature of vitess.